 A while back two artists bought the remaining acreage and buildings from a northern Minnesota dairy farm.
 Lisa the painter and Art the metal smith always enjoy sharing their beautiful piece of the planet with friends.
 Welcome to Blue Pony Acres.
 We want to share the beauty we experience every day with you.
 Leave your cubicle and the city life for a short respite in the north

-After a long day of hiking, biking, kayaking, fishing or photography enjoy a warm outdoor shower and cook in the common space by the campfire.
+After a long day of hiking, biking, kayaking, fishing or photography enjoy a warm outdoor shower and cook in your private campfire.
 Exercise and walk your leashed dog in the state land adjacent to your campsite.
 The firewood is free!
-A private composting toilet, free campsite WIFI, and extra tents are provided if you forget yours.
-We have three four person spare tents including a red and white Bill Moss canvas wing tent we’ll add to our inventory when it returns from the repair shop.
-Looks like a “Jetson’s” tent-your kids would love it!
+A private composting toilet.

-We have two campsites “carved out” of the tall pines, however you are welcome to pitch a tent closer to the campfire on the mowed area if you like.
-We have room for three totally self contained mini-rvs in the mowed area near the campfire, and we encourage you if you are full time van traveling and working on-line to take advantage of our free WIFI.
+We have two campsites “carved out” of the tall pines, however you are welcome to pitch a tent closer to your campfire if you like.

 We are 3.5 hours north of Minneapolis, MN., and one hour north of Duluth, MN.
 The Saint Louis River carry in landing is only 3.2 miles from your site.
 A 5 mile drive gets you to the Mesabi Trial, over 160 miles of paved hiking and biking trail stretching from the Mississippi River on the west almost to the boundary waters and Ely, MN on the east.
 Local lakes within a few minute drive have public landings for boat launch and canoe carry in for your boating and fishing enjoyment.
 The famous Sax-Zim Bog is within a half hour drive and a great place for photographing wildlife, and they have an interpretive center and very nice volunteers to help you identify wildlife.
 We’re about 5 miles south of the United Sates Hockey Hall of Fame; a great day trip for you and your sports minded children.
 A few miles further and you’re outside the doors of the Natural Harvest Food Co-op; a great shop for organic foods.
 Get local fresh food for your evening meal.

 We invite you to join us.
 Bring your camping gear, including camp cook stove (sometimes we’re under a fire ban).
 Ask your dog to bring it’s leash, yes we have a leash law.
 Warm clothes and light clothing as the weather changes.
 Rain gear.
 Your favorite bug repellent.
 Good hiking boots.
-Don’t forget bikes, canoes, kayaks, cameras, fishing gear, and maybe some bandaids.
-Come to unplug and unwind and enjoy the clean air and sweet smell of the north woods.
+Don’t forget bikes, canoes, kayaks, cameras, fishing gear.
+Come to unplug, unwind and enjoy the clean air and sweet smell of the north woods.
 You might drive in and smell a smoker curing a pork loin or two pineapple chickens.
-Maybe it’s portabella mushrooms and roasted veggies on the grill for our vegetarian and vegan friends.
+Maybe it’s roasted veggies on the grill for our vegetarian and vegan friends.
 You never can tell...you might be invited to join us, but...if you can overcome the food temptation you can retire to your site and enjoy the solitude.

 Come on up North!